mryamz/Stringy-Math/README.md

 - Addition, Subtraction, and Multiplication of Strings
 - Logical Evaluations Equivalent to a > b
   - **Example:**
-    - logic(a, b) may return true, equal, or false
+    - logic(a, b) may return the String true, equal, or false

 #### How to Use:
 ```